quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 ---
 title: Algorithmic trading and investment
 ---

-## Overview
+# Overview
-The purpose of this course is not to introduce students to the vast array of machine learning algorithms (Advanced Analytics and Machine Learning will begin to do this).
+The purpose of this course is not to introduce students to the vast array of machine learning algorithms.
 The purpose is to introduce the emerging field of Financial Machine Learning (FML) as a complement to traditional financial research techniques.
-Context is king in modern statistical learning, and financial datasets used to solve modern investment problems offer distinct challenges, which makes choosing an generic algorithm a secondary goal.
+Context is king in computer age statistical inference, and financial datasets used to solve modern investment problems offer distinct challenges, which makes choosing an generic algorithm a secondary goal.

+This module will introduce the modern practices in quantitative investing using algorithms and computer age statistical inference.
+The module is based on the emerging topic of [financial data science](https://jfds.pm-research.com/).
+	As Efron and Hastie (2016) explains:
+>> Broadly speaking, algorithms are what statisticians do while inference says why they do them.
+A energetic brand of the statistical enterprise has ﬂourished in the new century, data science, emphasizing algorithmic thinking rather than its inferential justiﬁcation.

+While the era of "Big Data" has provide a backdrop for the rapid expansion of immense computer-based processing algorithms, for instance random forest for prediction, inferential arguments for their support are emerging as an exciting new area.
+This is true for financial research questions where the complexity of the **data story**^[Or more formally the data generating process which underpins the sample] result in notoriously noise covariance matrices.
+A  small percentage of information these matrices contain is *signal*, which is tpyically systemically supressed by arbitrage forces.
+This course will introduce best practice techniques in financial data science which can help illicit economic meaningful *signal* and answer contemporary financial research questions.

-## How to get a top grade
+# How to get a top grade

+Below is the grading system using the this course, which is based on the standard postgraduate taught conceptual equivalent grading scheme of the School.
+To get an above average mark student must show a maturity in their learning and understand beyond rote memorising.

 | Grade Range | What you need to demonstrate | What moves you up within grade band|
 | ------------| -----------------------------|------------------------------------|